CGJennings/fast-ternary-string-set/README.md

 npm run build
 ```

-The included `tsconfig.json` targets ES2020.
+This will compile both CommonJS and ES6 versions of the module.
+The CommonJS version targets ES2015, while the ES6 version targets the latest JS standards.
-To target old JavaScript engines or browsers you will need to modify this configuration and/or use a tool like Babel.
+To target other JS engines or browsers, modify `tsconfig.json` and/or use a tool like [Babel](https://babeljs.io/).

 The project includes an extensive suite of tests under `src/tests`.
 To run all tests: